AI Agent Skills

 RouterviaBetterRoute::router('vendor', 'v1'). - Use

-->permission(),->protectedByMiddleware(), or->publicRoute()— they deny by default since v0.4.0. - Register inside a
+->permission(),->protectedByMiddleware(), or->publicRoute()— since v1.1.0 all methods (includingGET/OPTIONS) deny by default. - Register inside a

 Example: